phodal/shire/docs/shire/shire-custom-variable.md

   class Prompt(val message: String) : PatternActionFunc("prompt")

   /**
-   * Grep subclass for searching with one or more patterns.
+   * find subclass for searching with one or more patterns.
    *
    * @property patterns The patterns to search for.
    */
-  class Grep(vararg val patterns: String) : PatternActionFunc("grep")
+  class find(vararg val patterns: String) : PatternActionFunc("find")

   /**
    * Sed subclass for find and replace operations.